 Tracking Healthy Food Sales

-An infographic for retailers, advocates, and public health practitioners
+For retailers, advocates, and public health practitioners

 Nationwide, public health practitioners are working with small food retailers to improve access to healthy foods.